Pass Your Driving Test - Learn To Drive

 You can book the practical driving test:

-Online with the DSA.
+Online with the DVSA.
 To book a practical test you will need a valid UK driving licence number, theory test pass certificate number and a valid debit/credit card.

 By Phone - using your credit/debit card.
 The person who books the test must be the cardholder.
 You will be given the date and time of your test immediately.
 Call 0300 2001122 between 8am and 6pm Monday to Friday.
 Welsh speakers telephone 0300 200 1133.
 Northern Ireland: booking and enquiries 0845 6006700.
 When you phone you will need: